charlieroses/charlieroses/src/cs164/crypto/rsa.md

 ## Scenario

-My name is Charlie, I was the Head TA for CS-164 with Dr. Start for five years.
+My name is Charlie, I was the Head TA for CS-164 with Dr. Stuart for five years.
 Being the Head TA, Dr. Stuart sent me lots of emails about students and their grades.
 These emails need to be private due to